Orbyfied/ConnectedTextureMaker/README.md

     `[-coverlay <image>]` = Enables the corners of the texture to have a different overlay than the borders.
     `[-blockid <id>]` = Automatically puts the block ID in the `.properties` file.
     `[-pixsize <pix>]` = Set the border size on pixels.
 Original `<borderSize>` will be added to the result `[-testsize]` = Will automatically test for the border size in pixel.
-Border image has to be comppletely transparent on the inside of the border.
+Border image has to be completely transparent on the inside of the border.
 Original `<borderSize>` will            be added to the result
   - Basic Internal Workings
     `Border size in pixels` : Element Size * (Resolution / 16) * Border Size
     `Actual output directory` : OutputFolder/TextureName